Kaffaljidhmah2/SpecDec_pp/README.md

 ## Problem: Determination of the candidate length $K$.

-`SpecDec++` aims to find a *theoretically justificable* approach towards the following problem: what is a proper candidate length that generates as more accepted tokens and wastes as fewer discarded tokens as possible?
+`SpecDec++` aims to find a *theoretically justifiable* approach towards the following problem: what is a proper candidate length that generates as many accepted tokens and wastes as few discarded tokens as possible?

 <img src="./assets/tradeoff.png">